allaboutapps/WebViewController/README.md

 # WebViewController

-A WebViewController to display external and local content written in swift.
+A WebViewController to display external and local content written in swift 2.0.

+supported iOS Version +8.0

 ## Usage